Options Exercise, Assignment, and More: A Beginner's Guide

 If the underlying stock price is...A short put is...>...higher than the strike price...OTM and typically abandoned>...lower than the strike price...ITM and typically assigned>

 1. Let the chips fall where they may.
-Some positions may not require as much maintenance.
-An options position that's deeply OTM will likely go away on its own, but occasionally an option that's been left for dead springs back to life.
-If it's a long option, the unexpected turn of events might feel like a windfall; if it's a short option that could've been closed out for a penny or two, you might be kicking yourself for not doing so.
+Some positions may not require intense scrutiny as expiration approaches.
+An options position that's far OTM at the start of expiration week will likely be abandoned, but occasionally an option that's been left for dead springs back to life.
+If it's a long option, an unexpected move ITM might feel like a windfall; the opposite is true if it's a short option that could've previously been closed for a penny or two.

 1Describes an option with intrinsic value (not just time value).
 A call option is in the money (ITM) if the stock price is above the strike price.
 A put option is ITM if the stock price is below the strike price.
 For calls, it's any strike lower than the price of the underlying equity.
 For puts, it's any strike that's higher.